Which Honey Should I Use To Combat Hay Fever?

 One customer told us:

 "For seven years I have suffered from severe hay fever.
-I tried manuka honey, sidr honey and other raw and organic honeys but none worked for me as the Raw Organic Red Gumbo Limbo Honey from the Latin Honey Shop.
-It instantly relieved my hay fever."
+I tried steroids, medication, manuka honey, sidr honey and other raw and organic honeys but none worked for me as the Raw Organic Red Gumbo Limbo Honey from the Latin Honey Shop.
+It instantly hit my hay fever."

 Raw Organic Red Gumbo Limbo Honey from the Sierra Madre mountains of Mexico is available exclusively from the Latin Honey Shop.